MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 In the capacity-based SaaS model, Fabric data warehousing aims to make the most of the purchased capacity and provide visibility into usage.

-CUs consumed by data warehousing include read and write activity against the Warehouse, and read activity on the SQL Endpoint of the Lakehouse.
+CUs consumed by data warehousing include read and write activity against the Warehouse, and read activity on the SQL analytics endpoint of the Lakehouse.

 The "CPU time" metric captures usage of compute resources when requests are executed.
 "CPU time" isn't the same as elapsed time, it's the time spent by compute cores in execution of a request.
 Similar to how Windows accounts for Processor Time, multi-threaded workloads record more than one second of "CPU time" per second.